FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 barplot(t(as.matrix(tbl))[,indstoplot], col=rainbow(K), xlab="Individual #", ylab="Ancestry", border=NA,las=2,cex.names=0.8,names=inds[indstoplot,1])
 ```

 Note that there are visualization programs better suited for exploring results from Admixture and other programs based on the Structure algorithms.
-One that is very useful and practical to use is Pong: https://github.com/ramachandran-lab/pong
+One that is very useful and practical to use is Pong: https://github.com/ramachandran-lab/pong An R package that can also help with visualization of Admixture results is pophelper: https://github.com/royfrancis/pophelper

 We can also look at the cross-validation errors: